 Young Advocate Program

-Living Beyond Breast Cancer’s Young Advocate Program provides the tools and training to help young women use their personal breast cancer experience to make a difference in their communities by raising awareness, further their understanding of the disease and advocate for others.
-This opportunity is geared toward women diagnosed with breast cancer before age 45 who live in the United States.
+Living Beyond Breast Cancer’s Young Advocate Program provides the tools and training to help young people use their personal breast cancer experience to make a difference in their communities by raising awareness, further their understanding of the disease and advocate for others.
+This opportunity is geared toward people diagnosed with breast cancer before age 45 who live in the United States and its territories.

 The most important thing [the training] taught me was that my place in this world is to be involved with education of and support for any young woman who has heard that crashing sentence: You have breast cancer.

 After the training, Young Advocates are tasked with connecting others to LBBC through grassroots outreach within their community and completing two advocacy related activities within 1 year.
 In the past, Young Advocates have spoken at events in their communities, participated in research review boards, raised awareness of young people affected by breast cancer through blog posts and social media outreach, shared LBBC materials with healthcare providers and more.

 The application deadline is Thursday, June 2, 2022.